-BOSTON – Today, the Biden-Harris Administration and the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) approved Massachusetts’ proposal under NTIA’s Broadband Equity, Access, and Deployment (BEAD) program that will allow Massachusetts to request up to $147 million in federal funding to expand access to high-speed internet in the state.
+BOSTON – Today, the Biden-Harris administration and the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) approved Massachusetts’ proposal under NTIA’s Broadband Equity, Access, and Deployment (BEAD) program that will allow Massachusetts to request up to $147 million in federal funding to expand access to high-speed internet in the state.

 “All our residents, from students pursuing education opportunities, to individuals seeking new jobs and career training, to small business owners across the state, need high-speed internet in order to thrive in our economy,” said Governor Maura Healey.
 “This proposal will help Massachusetts close the digital divide by bringing high speed internet to all, and we thank the Biden-Harris Administration, Secretary Raimondo, and the team at the NTIA for their approval of our proposal.”